Online unsupervised deep unfolding for MIMO channel estimation: Introduction

 In MIMO channel estimation, using a physical model amounts to parameterize a manifold by physical parameters such as the directions, delays and gains of the propagation paths, the dimension of the manifold being equal to the number of real parameters considered in the model.
-Physical models allow to inject strong a priori knowledge based on solid principles \cite{Sayeed2002,Bajwa2010,Lemagoarou2018}, but necessarily make simplifying assumptions (e.g. the plane wave assumption \cite{Lemagoarou2019b}) and require to know exactly the system configuration (positions of the antennas, gains, etc.).
+Physical models allow to inject strong a priori knowledge based on solid principles \cite{Sayeed2002,Lemagoarou2018}, but necessarily make simplifying assumptions (e.g. the plane wave assumption \cite{Lemagoarou2019b}) and require exact knowledge of the system configuration (positions of the antennas, gains, etc.).

-On the other hand, machine learning techniques have recently led to tremendous successes in various domains \cite{Lecun2015,Goodfellow2016}.
+On the other hand, machine learning techniques have recently led to tremendous successes in various domains \cite{Lecun2015}.
 Their main feature is to learn the data representation (manifold) directly on training data, without requiring any specific a priori knowledge.
-This flexibility in the manifold construction comes at the price of computationally heavy learning and difficulties to inject a priori knowledge on the problem at hand.
+This flexibility in the manifold construction comes at the price of computationally heavy learning and difficulties to inject knowledge on the problem at hand.

-Recently, it has been proposed to unfold iterative inference algorithms so as to express them as neural networks that can be optimized \cite{Gregor2010,Hershey2014,Kamilov2016}.
+Recently, it has been proposed to unfold iterative inference algorithms so as to express them as neural networks that can be optimized \cite{Gregor2010,Hershey2014}.
 This has the advantage of adding flexibility to algorithms based on classical models, and amounts to constrain the search for the appropriate manifold with a priori knowledge on the problem at hand.
-Moreover, this leads to inference algorithms of controlled complexity \cite{Monga2019}.
+Moreover, this leads to inference algorithms of reduced complexity \cite{Monga2019}.